padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/perf_test/README.md

 ### MapStorePkDbImpl (Database Integration)

-`padohub` includes a generic DB addon, `org.hazelcast.addon.cluster.MapStorePkDbImpl`, that can read/write from/to a database.
+`padogrid` includes a generic DB addon, `org.hazelcast.addon.cluster.MapStorePkDbImpl`, that can read/write from/to a database.
 This primary-key-based DB addon maps your Hibernate entity objects to database tables.
 To use the plugin, the primary key must be part of the entity object annotated with Hibernate's `@Id`.
-The following is a snippet of the `Order` object included in `padohub`.
+The following is a snippet of the `Order` object included in `padogrid`.

 ```java
 @Entity